Lung continuous distribution took effect March 9, 2023. What you need to know about OPTN lung policy changes.

 Take action and help build the framework

 Continuous distribution is the future of organ allocation.
-Your input is critical to the process, and supports the development of a consistent framework that is best for patients and for the donation and transplantation community.
+Your input is critical to the process of developing a consistent framework that is best for patients.

-AHP is being used to inform the development of the framework for each organ type through prioritization exercises.
-The AHP process asks participants to compare two attributes against each other and select their level of importance when considering a candidate for organ transplant.
-This information will be used to inform the weight of each attribute to the overall score.
+These exercises are helping inform the development of the framework for each organ type.
+Participants are asked to compare two attributes against each other and select their level of importance when considering a candidate for organ transplant.
+This information will be used to inform the weight of each attribute and the overall score.

 Background & resources